concinim/wh-acd/annotator_spell_check.md

 # Spell Check
 {: #spell_check}

 This annotator identifies misspelled words and phrases in a document and suggests corrections.
-You can use the spell check annotator as a standalone preprocessing step for your data or it can be used as part of a larger annotator flow that includes the [concept detection annotator](/docs/wh-acd?topic=wh-acd-concept_detection#concept_detection).
-When the spell check annotator precedes the concept detection annotator within an annotator flow, concept detection will create concepts over any spelling corrections of sufficiently high confidence that map to a surface form in any of the concept detection libraries in your flow.
+You can use the spell check annotator as a standalone preprocessing step for your data or it can be used as part of a larger annotator flow.

-As of this writing, *spellingCorrections* annotations are only used by concept detection.
+Spell check can also be configured to recognize and correct to surface forms in custom dictionaries if the dictionaries are enabled for spell check in the cartridge configuration.

 #### Configurations